 Who Should Not Have MCT Oil?

-Pregnant or nursing: Not enough is known about the safety of regular MCT Oil use while pregnant or breastfeeding, so it may be best to avoid it.
+- Pregnant or nursing: We don’t know enough about the safety of regular MCT Oil use while pregnant or breastfeeding, so it may be best to avoid it.

-Diabetes: Some sources show that high levels of ketones in the blood (brought on by MCTs) could be unsafe for some people with diabetes, so should be avoided.
+- Diabetes: Some sources show that high levels of ketones in the blood (brought on by MCTs) could be unsafe for some people with diabetes.

-Liver problems: MCTs are primarily processed by the liver, therefore can cause issues for anyone with cirrhosis or other liver problems and should be avoided.
+- Liver problems: MCTs are primarily processed by the liver.
+So this can cause issues for anyone with cirrhosis or other liver problems.

 Finding the Best MCT Oil

-Unfortunately, many companies use a blend of oils, combining coconut oil with cheaper palm kernel oil, or including large amounts of lauric acid.
+Unfortunately, many companies use a blend of oils, combining coconut oil with cheaper palm kernel oil.
+And some will include large amounts of lauric acid.
 This reduces the quality of the more efficient MCTs.

-You want an MCT Oil that’s extracted with excellent quality control and without solvents… Basically, you want it to be free from fillers, additives and flavorings, with a neutral smell and taste.
+You want an MCT Oil that’s extracted with excellent quality control and without solvents.
+In other words, you want it to be free from fillers, additives, and flavorings, with a neutral smell and taste.
 (Our #1 rated Shake 310 has a positively reviewed and high-quality MCT Oil!)

 Finally, you want to ensure that the extraction process and the final product are both free of chemicals.
 Look for an MCT Oil with a BPA-free bottle, and check how it was manufactured.
 Many MCT Oils are made using a refining process requiring the use of chemicals.
 These may include hexane, along with various enzymes and combustion chemicals, like sodium methoxide.
 You want a product that doesn’t use harsh chemicals for extraction and is hexane-free.